 College Dorm Move-In FAQs

-Moving into a college dorm can be a stressful and novel experience for a first-year student.
+Moving into a college dorm can be a daunting but exciting experience for a first-year student.
 Here are answers to some of the most common questions about moving in efficiently.

 When should I start planning my move-in?

-How much you should pack depends on the distance from home to college.
-If you’re moving into a dorm that’s only an hour or two away by car, then over-packing is a safe choice.
+How much you should pack depends on the distance from home to your college or university.
+If you’re moving into a dorm that’s only an hour or two away, then over-packing is a safe choice.
 You’ll be able to pack everything you might need, and you can always take unnecessary items back home if you don’t have room for them.

-On the other hand, if your trip from home to college requires an airport, then under-packing isn’t a bad idea.
-Deciding on what’s essential and packing only those items is smarter than bringing too much and not having enough storage.
-It’ll also make moving out much easier down the road.
+On the other hand, if your trip from home to school requires an airport, then under-packing isn’t a bad idea.
+Deciding what’s essential and packing only those items is smarter than bringing too much and not having enough storage.
+It’ll also make moving out easier down the road.

 How many people should help me move in?

 Two or three people, including yourself, should be all you need for a quick move-in.
 College dorms are notoriously compact and crowding too many people in a single room can be stressful.
-Although it’s unlikely you’ll be moving in at the same time as your roommate, you can be certain that other students will be moving into the same residential hall at the same time.
-Don’t go overboard.
-Bring only enough family and friends to help while not getting in each other’s way.
+Although it’s unlikely that you’ll move at the same time as your roommate, you can be certain that other students will be moving into the same residential hall at the same time.
+Bring enough family and friends to help.

 Should I loft my bed?